natylaza89/dating_app_with_llm/README.md

-# Dating App with LLM Matcher
+# Semantic Similarity Dating App

-A Backend Oriented project which its server uses the FastAPI framework & the client uses click.
+A Backend Oriented project which its server using Python 3.12, FastAPI, WebSockets, CoHere & Embeddings.
+A simple client uses Python 3.12 & click.

+# Future Idea/Plan - More LLM-Wise

+In order to make this app more LLM-wise, a few thing can be done:

+1. Dynamic Query Generation: Instead of directly using the user's input, the LLM creates an enhanced query that might include related concepts or implied preferences. - minimum requirement for LLM within this context.
+2. Personalized Match Explanations: The LLM generates human-like explanations for why matches might be compatible, providing users with more context and potentially increasing engagement. - additional upgrade.

 ### Install Python 3.12